KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 ## Building the script

-You'll find the whole script at the end of the article.
+You’ll find the whole script at the end of the article.
 If you want to try things as we go through all of this, you can save it (`optimize.sh`) now from [this GitHub gist](https://gist.github.com/lgiraudel/6065155).

 ### Options parsing